 You also need to be prepared to always be hiring.
-Many consider a commission only sales role to be a temporary position so you will need to be recruiting constantly to keep up with the turnover.
+Many consider a commission only sales role to be a temporary position.
+This means you will need to be recruiting constantly to keep up with the turnover.

 A clear path to making sales

 The first step before you hire anyone, or even undertake a marketing campaign, is for you to build the assets required to make it very clear how you expect the job to be done and how they can succeed in making sales.
 These assets include sales processes, scripts, presentation materials etc. You must be absolutely clear on sales strategy, tactics ….. everything.
 Clarity and focus will win the day!

 When considering hiring salespeople of any kind you need to make sure you have: